yeshua453/website/docs/controls/column.md

 Moves scroll position to either absolute `offset`, relative `delta` or jump to the control with specified `key`.

-`offset` is an abosulte value between minimum and maximum extents of a scrollable control, for example:
+`offset` is an absolute value between minimum and maximum extents of a scrollable control, for example:

 ```python
 products.scroll_to(offset=100, duration=1000)